ickerio/pubg.js/README.md

 ```

 # Web
-> At the moment I'm having a CORS issue with snekfetch, am currently trying to resolve it.
+> API does not accept CORS request, so it currently will not work on Web

 In addition to the Node.js environment, pubg.js also fully supports the web.
 Useful for interacting with the pubg api with static pages or without the use of a backend.
 All up, the minified version comes down to as little as 37kb.
 You can find the latest version in the [webpack](https://github.com/ickerio/pubg.js/tree/webpack) branch.
 To use it, chose one of the following options and `pubg` will be defined in the window scope.
 Here's a [jsfiddle](https://jsfiddle.net/mat4qfwn/) to get you started!
  - **Download it**: [normal](https://raw.githubusercontent.com/ickerio/pubg.js/webpack/pubg.js), [minified](https://raw.githubusercontent.com/ickerio/pubg.js/webpack/pubg.min.js)